Vaccine Information for Children

 - Pfizer recommends a three-dose primary series for ages 6 months through 4 years.

-- If a child has received the original (monovalent) primary series for all three doses already, they are not eligible to receive the updated (bivalent) vaccine as a booster dose at this time.
+- If a child has received the original (monovalent) primary series for all three doses already, they are now eligible to receive the updated (bivalent) vaccine as a booster dose two months after completion of the primary series.

 - Moderna recommends a two-dose primary series for ages 6 months through 5 years.

-- The primary series will consist of the original (monovalent) vaccine for both doses.
+- The primary series will consist of the bivalent vaccine for both doses as of April 18, 2023.

-- Two months after completion of the primary series, the child is eligible for the updated (bivalent) booster.
+- Two months after completion of the primary series of monovalent doses (in other words the child already received vaccination prior to April 18, 2023), the child is eligible for the updated (bivalent) booster.

 Children ages 5 – 11 receive an age-appropriate dose of the vaccine: